viviancreates/weather_image_list/README.md

 end
 ```

-## Vivian's Weather App Description
+## Image Weather App Description
-Vivian's Weather App is a Ruby application that provides current weather and generates an image to visually represent the conditions of the weather.
+The Image Weather App is a Ruby application that provides current weather and generates an image to visually represent the conditions of the weather.

 ## Installation
 1. Clone the repo
 2. Install the gems
 3. Run the app with bin/server
 4. View app on a port
+5. Enter the city you want to see the weather for

 ## Features
 - Displays current weather by city